Do You Provide Airport Pickup Upon Arrival in Kathmandu?

 During this high-altitude trek, it's advisable to drink at least 3-4 liters of water a day to prevent dehydration and minimize the risk of altitude-related problems, such as Acute Mountain Sickness (AMS).
 Whenever possible, opt for sealed, bottled mineral water, which is available in local shops and teahouses.

-Please keep in mind that while river, spring, and tap water may look clean and free as well but it is not safe to drink without proper purification, such as using purification tablets or a filter.
+Please keep in mind that while river, spring, and tap water may look clean and free, it is not safe to drink without proper purification, such as using purification tablets or a filter.
 Additionally, you can purchase boiled water from lodges along the trek.
 The cost for boiled or sealed bottled water ranges from $1 to $3 per liter, depending on how high you are above sea level.
 Therefore, it's important to prepare and budget for these extra expenses for all your drink needs.

 Health and Physical Fitness Requirements for the Nar Phu Valley Trek in Nepal